Azure/enterprise-azureai/README.md

 ### Architecture in detail

 This repository illustrates how to integrate Azure OpenAI as a central capability within an organization using Azure API Management and Azure Container Apps.
 Azure OpenAI offers AI models for generating text, images, etc., trained on extensive data.
 Azure API Management facilitates secure and managed exposure of APIs to the external environment.
 Azure Container Apps allows running containerized applications in Azure without infrastructure management.
-The repository includes a .NET 8.0 proxy application to allocate Azure OpenAI service costs to the consuming application, aiding in cost control.
+The repository includes a .NET 8.0 proxy application to allocate Azure OpenAI Service costs to the consuming application, aiding in cost control.
 The proxy supports load balancing and horizontal scaling of Azure OpenAI instances.
-A chargeback report in the Azure Dashboard visualizes Azure OpenAI service costs, making it a centralized capability within the organization.
+A chargeback report in the Azure Dashboard visualizes Azure OpenAI Service costs, making it a centralized capability within the organization.

 We've used the Azure Developer CLI Bicep Starter template to create this repository.
 With `azd` you can create a new repository with a fully functional CI/CD pipeline in minutes.
 You can find more information about `azd` [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).